arunlam/finztrust/explanation.md

 `com.finztrust.githubapi.models/`
 - **Users** class: a class represents the User Object to state and carry the data.
 - **UserDAO** class: a class is responsible to access data from a data source which can be database or any other storage mechanism.
-    - It contains functions to get data from [API Github User](https://api.github.com/users).
+    - It contains functions to download data and get detail of Github Users from [API Github User](https://api.github.com/users).